Level: Advanced (Level 3)Awarding Body: Pearson

 How is the course assessed?

 Assessment on the course is mainly through the completion of written coursework assignments and projects which are based on realistic workplace situations, activities and demands.
+Four units are assessed and graded externally.
 Some of these will involve visits to outside agencies and seminars from experienced practitioners who are currently working in the sporting world.
 Other assessment methods include verbal presentations, group projects and practical assessments.

 Students will be given formative feedback following the submission of coursework.
 All student work is both internally and externally verified for quality control purposes.
 Students will be given a grid to plot their progress record throughout the duration of the course.
 Feedback interviews with teachers is frequent.
 Higher grade (Distinction based work) will test the student’s ability to retain information and display a quantitative and qualitative array of understanding usually in written report form.